 - Admire the impressive 16th-century Iglesia de San Servacio

-Final thoughts on traveling from Merida to Valladolid
+Final thoughts on travelling from Merida to Valladolid

-If you are in the middle of planning your first trip to Mexico, you might also enjoy reading these facts about Mexico or this post on the best time to visit the Yucatan.
+If this is your first time travelling to Mexico, you might also enjoy reading these facts about Mexico or this post on the best time to visit the Yucatan.
+I live in Merida and I am always happy to help out where I can so please don’t hesitate to contact me if you need anything.

 Have a wonderful time exploring Southern Mexico!